AGhaith/VS-Code-Guide/README.md

 ## IDE vs. Text Editor – What’s the Deal?

 Alright, let’s be real.
 Most IDEs are bloated and eat up your RAM like crazy.
 Ever opened PyCharm and suddenly your laptop sounds like a jet engine?
 Yeah, exactly.

 On the other hand, text editors are much lighter, but they lack the built-in tools that make coding easier.

-- **IDE (Integrated Development Environment)** → Comes with debugging, auto-complete, and compilers, but it’s usually slow and heavy (e.g., PyCharm, Rider) other IDE examples like CodeBlocks, Eclipse, Visual Studio.
+- **IDE (Integrated Development Environment)** → Comes with debugging, auto-complete, and compilers, but it’s usually slow and heavy (e.g., PyCharm, Eclipse, Visual Studio, CodeBlocks).
 - **Text Editor** → Simple, fast, and lets you add only what you need (e.g., Notepad, VSCode).

 VSCode is the best of both worlds—lightweight like a text editor but powerful like an IDE when you install the right extensions.